mtan37/benchmark_cs736/README.md

 # benchmark_cs736
+Scirpts are divided based on experiements run for clarity.
 ## Measurement #1: Precision
 Measured rdstsc and clock, with rdtsc being more precise.
 Script can be run without argument
 ## Measurement #2: Kernel